Onion Creek Ranch, Lohn, Texas

 6) Poor health management practices within the herd.

-New and/or ill goats should be kept in appropriate parts of these "sick pens."
-Goats new to the ranch should be quarantined for a minimum of four weeks, during which time they should be dewormed, vaccinated, and otherwise examined, based upon the producer's management practices.
-If blood testing for specific diseases is part of the program, do it while the goats are in quarantine.
-If the tests come back positive and the new goats are already running with the main herd, exposure to disease has probably already occurred.
+Goats new to your property should be quarantined for a minimum of two weeks, during which time they should be dewormed and treated for coccidiosis (after fecal counts have been done to establish their worm and coccidia load), vaccinated, udders and testicles examined, and hooves checked and trimmed.
+Just because you have dewormed does not mean that it worked.
+If blood testing for specific diseases is part of your management program , do it while the goats are in quarantine.
+Utilize the services of Bob Glass of Pan American Vet Lab in Texas.
+512-964-2937.
+If the tests come back positive and the new goats are already running with the main herd, exposure to disease has probably already happened.

-Visitors, relatives, children, pets, and even the producer can easily bring to the ranch infectious bacteria, viruses, and other organisms without ever realising it.
-Using a shallow plastic cat-litter pan and a bottle of bleach, the producer should have all visitors step through the solution.
-This is the very minimum protective action that goat ranchers should take.
-If the producer knows that visitors or family members have had direct access to goats from outside the ranch, then those folks should be asked to change clothes and shoes before they enter your property.
-A visit by kids to the 4H barn is a good source of contamination -- a fact that probably never crosses peoples' minds.
+Visitors, relatives, children, pets, your helpers, VETS, and you can bring in infectious bacteria, viruses, and other organisms without realizing it.
+If you know that visitors or family members have had direct access to sick or "exposed" goats from outside the ranch, then those folks should be asked to change clothes and shoes before they enter your property.
+A visit to the 4H barn is a good source of contamination.

-Raising quality goats requires planning and hard work.
-Doing the planning part in advance will cut down on the amount of hard work each producer faces daily.
+Raising quality goats is hard work.
+Advance planning will cut down on the amount of work you face daily.

 texas1